mrfearless/creating-controls-in-assembler/author.md

 That was over 15 years ago.
 I never told my old boss of my self-taught accomplishment, and as far as I know he never learnt that I did infact suceed in learning assembler - including more advanced topics than my boss would have expected.

 Learning is a great and rewarding experience.
 And sharing that knowledge is a way of repaying that.

-Never let anyone tell you that you can't do something.
+Never let anyone tell you that you can't do something, and never tell anyone they can't do something.
+They might just prove you wrong.

 fearless